 5 Ton Weight Restriction Pleasant Valley and Cedar Sauk Roads

-The Public Works team works under the direction of the Director of Public Works and consists of six full-time employees.
-This team of six handles the day-to-day operations that collect your refuse, clear snow and ice, maintain roads and ditches, and whenever possible, respond to and address issues that our residents bring to our attention.
+The Public Works team works under the direction of the Director of Public Works and consists of five full-time employees.
+This team of five handles the day-to-day operations that, clear snow and ice, maintain roads and ditches, and whenever possible, respond to and address issues that our residents bring to our attention.

 Emerald Ash Borer

 Emerald Ash Borer (EAB) was discovered in Ozaukee County in 2008, and most recently on North Powers Street in Port Washington on Friday, June 15, 2012.
 This discovery could potentially have a great impact on the forests and street trees in southeastern Wisconsin.
 Although the Borer can fly up to one-half mile and spread on their own, people are more effective and more likely to spread EAB to new areas.

 Emerald ash borer adults are small, metallic green beetles measuring only 3/8 - 1/2 inch long and 1/16 inch wide (about the size of a cooked grain of rice).
 Adult emerald ash borers emerge from beneath the bark of ash trees late May through mid-July, creating a D-shaped exit hole as they chew their way out of the tree.
 Adult beetles are most active during warm and sunny days.
 Because trees can show stress for a number of reasons, it is important to look for a combination of at least two or more symptoms or signs to identify EAB.
 These include crown dieback, sprouting of suckers from the base or below the infested bark, bark splits, and woodpecker feeding.
 If you have a combination of these signs, call 1-800-462-2803 to report it.